Peng-Protocol/Dexhune-SS/ShockSpace/Specifications/ShockSpace.md

 Short fees get added to the yFees balance on the Liquidity contract.

 - closeShortPosition

-Similar to `closeLongPosition` but deals with shorts and xBalance or xLiquid.
+Similar to `closeLongPosition` but deals with shorts.

 Closes the user's short position with profit or loss.